Climate Change Indicators in the United States

 * HFCs are hydrofluorocarbons, PFCs are perfluorocarbons, and SF6 is sulfur hexafluoride.

-- Nitrous oxide emissions, largely derived from vehicle emissions and agricultural soil management practices, such as the use of nitrogen as a fertilizer, declined by 3 percent.
+- Nitrous oxide emissions, largely derived from vehicle emissions and agricultural soil management practices, such as the use of nitrogen as a fertilizer, increased by nearly 4 percent.

 - Electricity generation is the largest U.S. emissions source, accounting for about 32 percent of total U.S. greenhouse gas emissions since 1990.
 Transportation is the second-largest source of greenhouse gas emissions, accounting for 27 percent of emissions since 1990 (see Figure 2).

 - Emissions increased at about the same rate as the population from 1990 to 2007, which caused emissions per capita to remain fairly level (see Figure 3).
 Total emissions and emissions per capita declined from 2007 to 2009, due in part to a drop in U.S. economic production during this time.
-Emissions have increased since 2009 as the U.S. economy has begun to grow again.
+Emissions decreased again from 2010 to 2011, largely due to the growing use of natural gas to generate electricity in place of more carbon-intensive fuels.
 3

 A number of factors influence the quantities of greenhouse gases released into the atmosphere, including economic activity, population, consumption patterns, energy prices, land use, and technology.
 There are several ways to track these emissions.
 In addition to tracking overall emissions and emissions from specific industrial sectors in absolute terms, many countries also track emissions per capita.